Welcome to my SAT prep and tutoring blog! While you’re here, join my email list for free subscriber-only content that’s not available anywhere else!

 As I mentioned earlier, you shouldn’t mess with your caffeine routine on the morning of the SAT.

-If you normally have it, have your regular amount.
+If you normally have coffee or tea, have your regular amount.
 If you normally don’t, then don’t.

 Messing with your caffeine intake suddenly can cause headaches, irritability, tension, nervousness, and exhaustion.